Read the report on the recent debate on conscientious objection from legal, philosophical, theological and religious perspectives.

 Read the report or watch the event 'How should a liberal democracy react to conscientious objection claims?'Wednesday, 3 March 2021

-Held on Thursday, 11 February 2021: Four panel sessions of an informed debate on conscientious objection from legal, philosophical, theological and religious perspectives, and finally a discussion on how legislators and...
+Debate on conscientious objection from legal, philosophical, theological and religious perspectives, and finally a discussion on how legislators and governments in liberal democracies should react to claims of...

 A succinct report from the conversation about the main issues facing young people in Ireland twenty years after the Belfast/Good Friday Agreement.